itswalshy/projectTipjar/README.md

 1. Check image quality - ensure good lighting and focus
 2. Make sure image shows the complete report table
 3. Try manual entry as fallback
-4. Run `npm run test:ocr` to diagnose issues
+4. Copy the extracted text shown in the app to verify what the OCR engine detected.

 ### Low OCR Accuracy